-Insomnia is a condition that plagues one-third of the US population(1).
-It is already a big problem as it is.
-With the fear of the 2019 coronavirus adding to the stress in our lives, more individuals are reporting a particular type of sleeplessness aptly called “coronasomnia.”
+Insomnia is a condition that affects one-third of the U.S. population.
+It is already a big problem as it is, and with the fear of COVID-19 adding to the stress in our lives, more individuals are reporting a particular type of sleeplessness aptly called “coronasomnia.”

-A study investigated the connection between insomnia and COVID-19, and the researchers observed high rates of clinically significant insomnia in adults, particularly healthcare workers(2).
+A study investigated the connection between insomnia and COVID-19, and the researchers observed high rates of clinically significant insomnia in adults, particularly health care workers.

 Some of the best alternatives for treating sleeplessness involve taking supplements, but there are still other ways to fight coronasomnia.

-Here are some tips to help you sleep soundly amidst the global pandemic:
+Here are some tips to help you sleep soundly amid the global pandemic: